Anatomy of a Layout

 Introduction

 The view shown by jDownloads on the front end uses various areas of the active layouts.
 These play the same role as a Template in setting the general view of your site.
 Like a template, the layouts are written in HTML code and make use of CSS structures.
-It is assumed here that you have either read the article 'An Introduction to Layouts' or are reasonably familar with layouts.
+It is assumed here that you have either read the article 'An Introduction to Layouts' (opens in a new window/tab) or are reasonably familar with layouts.

-To recap there are 7 types of layout (Categories, Subcategories, Category, Downloads, Download Details, Summary and Search).
+There are 7 types of layout (Categories, Subcategories, Category, Downloads, Download Details, Summary and Search).

-One of the key aspects of layouts are the 'placer holders'.
+One of the key aspects of layouts are the 'placerholders'.
 These are like small "plugins" or "macros" that generate the relevant code.
 They appear in layout code enclosed in braces: { and }.
 For instance the placeholder {category_listbox} generates the code that will show a pulldown list of all the categories and sucategories.

 If you click on the name of a layout then the details on that layout will be shown as discussed below.